A survey and a result on inhomogeneous quadratic forms: Questions of effectivity

 Before proceeding, we should frame the effectivity problem for inhomogeneous forms.
 Due to the presence of two variables, i.e. quadratic form and shift, the problem can be framed in $3$ distinct ways.
 That is, one could consider the following options.

 \begin{itemize} \item vary $Q$ as well as $\xi$,\\ \item fix $\xi$ and vary $Q$,\\ \item fix $Q$ and vary $\xi$. \end{itemize}

 It turns out that the answer to the first possibility, namely, when one is allowed to vary both parameters, is relatively simple.
-In other words, one can apply in a straightforward fashion, a version of Rogers's second moment formula on the space of affine lattices to get the following theorem.
-Although it seems to have been stated for the first time in \cite{GKY1}, it follows from the methods in \cite{KY}.
+In other words, one can apply in a straightforward fashion, a version of Rogers's second moment formula on the space of affine lattices (see \cite[Lemma 4]{A} and \cite[formula 3.7]{EMV}) to get the following theorem.

 \begin{theorem} Let $n \geq 3$ and let $0 \leq \kappa < n - 2$.
 Let $\{I_t\}_{t>0}$ be a decreasing family of bounded measurable subsets of $\mathbb R$ with measures $|I_t|= ct^{-\kappa}$ for some $c > 0$.
 Then there is $\nu > 0$ such that for almost every non-degenerate indefinite quadratic form $Q$ in $n$ variables there is a constant $c_Q$ such that for almost every $\xi \in \R^n$, we have